 The legal level of budgetary control, the level at which expenditures may not exceed budget, is in the aggregate.
 Any budget amendments must be approved by the Board of Supervisors.
-Actual general fund expenditures did not exceed appropriations for the fiscal year ended September 30, 2022.
+Actual general fund expenditures for the fiscal year ended September 30, 2023 exceeded appropriations by \$34,282.
+The over expenditures were funded by available fund balance.

-TAMPA PALMS COMMUNITY DEVELOPMENT DISTRICT HILLSBOROUGH COUNTY, FLORIDA OTHER INFORMATION - DATA ELEMENTS REQUIRED BY FL STATUTE 218.39(3)(C) UNAUDITED
+TAMPA PALMS COMMUNITY DEVELOPMENT DISTRICT HILLSBOROUGH COUNTY, FLORIDA OTHER INFORMATION - DATA ELEMENTS REQUIRED BY FL STATUTE 218.39(3)(C) FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2023 UNAUDITED